skmajumder/worldwise/README.md

 #### 2. Open the project in a code editor.

+Now open the project in your code editor or integrated development environment (IDE).
 If you use [VSCode](https://code.visualstudio.com/download), use this command to open this project in a new editor.

 ```
 code worldwise